mwmarkland/Things_Ive_Learned/powershell.md

   $Encoding = [System.Text.Encoding]::GetEncoding("IBM037")
   $String = $Encoding.GetString($Buffer)

 Could probably pipe GetString into `clip` and then past into Notepad perhaps?
+Can send to VSCode by piping into `code -`.

 ## Web Resources